 I have a few personal favorite potty training methods:

-- Montessori potty training: a method with an emphasis on teaching about the potty at the child’s pace using child-sized potty training tools
+- Montessori potty training: a method with an emphasis on teaching about the potty at the child’s pace using child-sized potty training products.

 - 3-day potty training: a quick method of bunkering down and training all at once